Florida State Road 997: Widening and recent history

-Future - widening

 With increasing traffic and increasing numbers of accidents on Krome Avenue, discussions of widening the highway had begun by the 1980s.
 A project began in 2015 to widen the highway to 4 lanes with a median for its entire length, starting at Okeechobee Road in 2015 and with the final southern sections to start in 2019.
 Disapproval has arisen from Redland and Homestead, as the people living in those areas express their fear of increasing traffic changing the rural character of their neighborhoods.
-Farmers also worry that the widening will hinder access to the fresh produce that they sell.
-There are also environmental objections to the project, including light pollution from new streetlights being installed for the entire length of the highway.
-This will change the nature of the road from a rural bypass route to a third outer loop or "beltway" of Miami after the Palmetto Expressway and the HEFT amid a burgeoning population and increasing traffic congestion, possibly putting pressure on the county Urban Development Boundary, which protects against westward encroachment into the Everglades.
+Farmers also worried that the widening would hinder access to the fresh produce that they sell.
+There were also environmental objections to the project, including light pollution from the new streetlights being installed for the entire length of the highway.
+This changed the nature of the road from a rural bypass route to a third outer loop or "beltway" of Miami after the Palmetto Expressway and the HEFT amid a burgeoning population and increasing traffic congestion, possibly putting pressure on the county Urban Development Boundary, which protects against westward encroachment into the Everglades.
 The first section to begin construction was the northern segment from Tamiami Trail to the Okeechobee Road terminus, followed by the middle segment from Tamiami down to SW 88 Street/Kendall Drive.

-Despite being widened to four lanes, a proposal to build a whole new north-south highway in the area was expedited in 2025.
-Known as the Kendall Parkway, it would extend the Dolphin Expressway (SR 836) from its terminus in West Miami south to SW 136 Street, near Miami Executive Airport.